 - cuts down the unnecessary weight and thus gives a nice feel and balanced weight

 - The pressure/tension generated in impact (cutting) by the edge is evenly distributed in wavy form from edge to spine relaxing the edge.
-Hence rattling of the edge in minimized
+Hence rattling of the edge is minimized

 - Chirra beautifies the look of the blade.
 The wavy pattern (surface) gives a artistic and unique look

 Khotang is a district in East Nepal that falls under province No 1.
 It is a hilly region and hence the area of Khotang is predominantly rural which makes external and internal accessibility very difficult.
 Khotang district is rich in nature.
-Terraced land, high hills and green forest are found in abundance here.
+Terraced land, high hills, and green forest are found in abundance here.
 It is rich in terms of bio diversity as well as it is home to different species of flora and fauna.
 The most important aspect of Khotang district is the religious values it holds in the lives of people living in Nepal.
-There are various temples and religious sites in Khotang district, Halesi Mahadev is one of the most famous religious place in Khotang district.
+Halesi Mahadev is one of the most famous religious places, temples, and religious sites in Khotang.